List of content you will read in this article:

 - You can also run and share the audit report across several organizations and regulatory bodies.

 - You can also use the SFTP tool for creating, deleting, importing, and exporting files and directories.
-You can leverage its capability of storing and sharing big data files and the flexibility to access them from anywhere using appropriate credentials.
+You can leverage its ability to store and share big data files and access them from anywhere using appropriate credentials.

 - SFTP is widely used within cloud computing via applications such as SEEBURGER and Cyberduck.